aces/Loris/raisinbread/README.md

-*This directory contains all the files necessary to spawn an instance of the Raisin Bread demonstration dataset.*

 ### Overview
-The Raisin Bread (RB) database is an example dataset built for demonstration and testing purposes.
+The RaisinBread (RB) database is an example dataset built for demonstration and testing purposes.
 This dataset should be expanded when new features are added and adjusted when existing features are changed or removed.